mithileshhisp/python_dhis2_integration/README.md

 # python_dhis2_integration
 Python based data integration from dhis2 and other application and add in schedular ( cron job )

-# hiv tracker push missing event datavalue through schedular
+# timor push tracker datavalue (from program-indicators ) to aggregated dataset through schedular

 This Python script facilitates the push from tracker-data-value (program indicators ) to aggregated dataset .